 Asthma symptoms can range from very mild to severe.
-Some people with asthma have only occasional or seasonal symptoms.
+Some children with asthma have only occasional or seasonal symptoms.
 Others have a more chronic form of the disease and experience symptoms weekly or daily.
-Some people have "asthma attacks," in which symptoms seem to develop suddenly.
-In most cases, you can learn to recognize signs and symptoms, and take precautions to decrease the severity of an asthma episode.
+Some children have "asthma attacks," in which symptoms seem to develop suddenly.
+In most cases, you and your child can learn to recognize signs and symptoms, and take precautions to decrease the severity of an asthma episode.
 It's important to recognize and treat even mild symptoms.
 This can help decrease the amount of inflammation and reduce the risk of a more serious episode.